gaehlerm/SoftwareEngineering/README.md

 The most common command line software is the shell used on Unix systems.
 However, the Windows based PowerShell is a viable alternative.
 For many purposes python or other scripting languages can be used.

-The command line is the swiss military knife of software development.
+The command line is the Swiss military knife of software development.
 It is the glue that connects all the different tools together.
 It enables us to automate all the build processes.
 For this reason, the command line tools are generally to be preferred over GUI based tools.
 GUI based tools are great for getting started with some smaller projects, however you’ll quickly reach some limits as they don’t scale up on bigger projects.

 The shell is an extremely powerful and versatile tool for executing other programs and running scripts for running all kind of commands dealing with configuration settings, the filesystem, networking, etc. I it certainly worth learning at least some of the basic functionality once you have the opportunity of automating a shell process.